How does Dr. Montessori’s view of children differ from traditional education?

 Why do Montessori classrooms look the way they do?

 Montessori classrooms use the organization of the room to encourage learning.
 Work is organized by subject and children are always free to move around the room and select their own work.
 There is no limit on the amount of time a child can spend working with materials.

 The room is specifically organized to appear attractive and orderly, with all materials displayed on child-level shelves.
 The materials in a Montessori classroom are carefully designed and thoroughly researched to fit the developmental needs of children.

 How is order maintained in a Montessori classroom?

 Montessori teachers teach respect and positive values through modeling and instruction together.
 The Montessori Method helps a child by showing a child what to do in a positive manner, and teaches to build a child up through positive reinforcement, never through humiliation or embarrassment.
 Everything a child selects to do in the classroom is called “work.”
 It is a child’s job to learn and grow; giving this job the same respect as an adult’s profession is one of the most important ways Montessorians model respect and positive values.

 Are all Montessori programs the same?

 No. Ask what kind of training the teachers have.
 Parents should visit the school, observe the classrooms, and later ask the school’s director to explain the theory behind the activities you saw.
 Parents should also ask about teachers’ qualifications.
-Quality programs can be identified through accreditation verification from reputable organizations such as SACS (Southern Association of Colleges and Schools) and AMS (American Montessori Society).
+Quality programs can be identified through accreditation verification from reputable organizations such as AMS (American Montessori Society) and AdvancED.
 If a teacher training center is recognized by MACTE (Montessori Accreditation Council for Teacher Education) you can be certain that they adhere to the highest principled standards.